isomerpages/moe-asrjc/_asrjc-experience/Special Programmes/Talent Development Programme (ASR Scholars Programme).md

 third_nav_title: Special Programmes
 variant: tiptap
 ---
-<p>Our students enter the college with diverse aspirations.
-The Talent Development
-Programme, a.k.a. <strong>ASR Scholars Programme</strong>, empowers our
-students to fulfil their aspirations, through a wide range of intellectual and co-curricular opportunities to develop the students in 6 key areas: leadership, academic, community service, expanding perspectives, skills and achievements.</p>
+<p>The <strong>ASR Scholars Programme</strong> equips students with the confidence,
+curiosity and character to excel in scholarship pathways and make meaningful contributions to society.
+Through workshops, dialogues and leadership experiences, students develop critical, adaptive and inventive thinking, reflective habits and a broad understanding of national and global issues.
+They learn to respond to challenges with creativity and sound judgement, while communicating and collaborating effectively.</p>
+<p>Anchored in ASRJC’s iHeart values and guided by our motto Discere Servire:
+Non Mihi Solum (“To learn to serve, not for myself alone”), the ASR Scholars Programme nurtures scholars who lead with integrity, empathy and purpose.
+The programme also strengthens students’ civic, global and cross-cultural literacy, enabling them to engage diverse perspectives, navigate complexity with maturity and make decisions that balance personal conviction with collective well-being.</p>
-<p>In addition, the college is proud to offer the ASRJC College Advisory
+<p>In support of this mission, the college also offers the ASRJC College
-Committee (CAC) Scholarship, awarded to top students who have demonstrated exceptional academic achievement, outstanding co-curricular involvement, and strong leadership qualities.
-Valued at S$1,000 per annum and tenable for two years, the CAC Scholarship provides not only financial recognition but also the opportunity for recipients to be groomed under the ASR Scholars Programme, further empowering them to thrive as future-ready leaders.</p>
+Advisory Committee (CAC) Scholarship, which recognises outstanding students who exemplify academic excellence, strong CCA involvement and leadership potential.
+Beyond the accompanying financial award, recipients benefit from enhanced developmental opportunities under the ASR Scholars Programme—expanding their exposure, sharpening their competencies and positioning them to grow as future-ready leaders.</p>
+<p>Together, the experiences prepare ASRJC scholars to serve with heart,
+think with clarity and lead with impact, demonstrating resilience, collaboration, empathy and the courage to blaze new paths for themselves and others.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Talent-Management-Programme_1-1024x768.jpg">
 </div>